Se-Lyan/StalyaWs/README.md

 You want to create a special thing for a chat ?
 For example, you want to emit a chat for a new arrival of a person ?
-Rooms are here, and it's his job it will allow you to emit some client
+Rooms are here, and it's his job. it will allow you to emit some client

 Let's take a look :